tsgates/arch-wiki-markdown/wiki/Mutt.md

 mailboxes will have their own cache file, so you can delete caches individually without having to remove everything.

+> Filtering the message view

+You can restrict the view to e-mails matching a pattern and specific properties with the limit command (default shortcut: l).

+To view all e-mails containing "foo" in the header, simply write "foo" and you are done.
+To remove the filter, use the "all" keyword.

+To view all flagged messages, use

+    ~F

+To view all unread messages, use

+    ~U

+All possible patterns are listed in the official manual.

+> Display the index above the pager view

+Set the following variable in your muttrc:

+    set pager_index_lines=10

 Troubleshooting
 ---------------